Scattering Statistics of Generalized Spatial Poisson Point Processes: Expected Scattering Moments

-First-order scattering moments compute summary statistics of the measure $Y$ based upon its responses against the filters $g_{\gamma}$.
-Higher-order summary statistics can be obtained by computing first-order scattering moments for larger powers $p$, or by cascading lower-order modulus nonlinearities as in a CNN.
-This leads us to define second-order scattering moments by

-First-order invariant scattering moments collapse additional information by aggregating the variations of the random measure $Y$, which removes information related to the intermittency of $Y$.
-Second-order invariant scattering moments augment first-order scattering moments by iterating on the cascade of linear filtering operations and nonlinear $|\cdot|^p$ operators, thus recovering some of this lost information.
-They are defined (assuming the limit on the right exists) by

-The collection of (invariant) scattering moments is a set of non-parametric statistical measurements of the random measure $Y$.
 In the following sections, we analyze these moments for arbitrary frequencies $\xi$ and small scales $s$, thus allowing the filters $g_{\gamma}$ to serve as a model for the learned filters in CNNs.
-In particular, we will analyze the asymptotic behavior of the scattering moments as the scale parameter $s$ decreases to zero.
+In particular, we will analyze the asymptotic behavior of the scattering moments as $s$ decreases to zero.